-If you are starting to take black and white images or are just looking at it as the next step in your photography, you’ve probably come across these three terms and wondered, “What is the difference?”
+If you are starting to take black and white images or are just looking at it as the next step in your photography, you’ve probably come across three terms (grayscale vs black and white vs monochrome) and wondered, “What is the difference?”

 The quick answer is, “Not very much.”
-But, let’s take a closer look at the various terms and their differences.
+However, to truly understand these distinctions and how they influence your photographic journey, it’s essential to take a closer look at each term and explore their subtle divergences.

 Black and White Photography